XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 Find out how many murders have been committed on the 29th of Jan 2014.

 ### Step 1.1.
-Creating a Cosmos DB & Data Factory instance
+Creating a Cosmos DB account

+Let's create a Cosmos DB account to store the complain data.

-1. Use the Azure portal to create a new Cosmos DB account in the `West-Europe` region.
+1. Use the Azure portal to create a new Cosmos DB account in the `West-Europe` region and provide a meaningfull name such as `gabc-nyc-cosmosdb`.
 2. Add a database & collection with the following properties:
     - Database: `nycdatabase`
     - Collection: `complaints`
     - Storage: `Fixed (10GB)`
     - Throughput: `1000 RU/s`

-## Step 1.2 Creating a Data Factory Pipeline for the complaint data
+### Step 1.2 Creating a Data Factory Pipeline for the complaint data

+Now let's configure the Data Factory pipeline in order to transfer the csv data to Cosmos DB.

-1. Create a new Data Factory instance with the following settings:
+1. Use the Azure portal to create a new Data Factory instance with the following settings:
     - Version: `V2`
     - Location: `West Europe`
 2. Open the new Data Factory instance and select the `Author & Monitor` quick link.